Sunniiiva/PYTHON/Exam/README.md

 ## Exam Python
-This is my exam in python
+This is my exam in python, where i made a quiz